acorrenson/miniDna/README.md

 # Purposes

-MiniDna is a python module I coded in order to discover the incredible world of bioinformatics.
+MiniDna is a python project I coded in order to discover the incredible world of bioinformatics.
 It provides some basic functions to compare, sort and study DNA sequences.

-MiniDna is'nt a professionnal tool, it is just an educationnal project !

-# Thanks
+# Acknowledgments

-I would like to quote 2 main sources that I used to do this project :

 [*Alignements par pair*](http://pedagogix-tagc.univ-mrs.fr/courses/bioinfo_intro/pdf_files/03.02.alignements_par_paires_fr.pdf)
 + course written by : Jacques van Helden